-Although multi-touch has generally been accepted in recent years as superior and more accurate than first-touch and last-touch methods of attribution, how each touchpoint is credited can vary depending on your organization and goals.
+Although multi-touch has generally been accepted in recent years as superior and more accurate than first-touch and last-touch methods of attribution in advertising, how each touchpoint is credited can vary depending on your organization and goals.
 Here are some key considerations for designing effective and customized multi-touch attribution models.

 For more from our attribution series:

 Attribution Modeling 101: Finding the Source of Truth

 Why First-Touch and Last-Touch Attribution Are Out of Style

 How to Choose the Right Attribution Model for Your Business